pudly/schmopera-hugo/content/articles/upcoming-of-note-opera-hits-in-bc-henry-viii-in-boston.md

 For a full listing of Opera Kelowna's 2019 line-up, [visit their website](https://www.operakelowna.com/the-season/).

 On the opposite coast, Boston-based [Odyssey Opera](/scene/companies/odyssey-opera/) is set to offer its latest in opera's under-performed masterpieces.
 Saint-Saëns' 1883 opera, _Henry VIII_, centres on the famed love triangle between the Tudor king, his first wife Catherine of Aragon, and his soon-to-be second wife, Anne Boleyn.

 "_Henry VIII_ has all the ingredients of a spectacular grand opera," says Odyssey Opera Artistic and General Director Gil Rose.
 "It has a sensational historical subject and sweeping vocal melodies and rich orchestral writing."
 The original score saw several cuts after its premiere, but Odyssey Opera is working with Saint-Saëns scholar Hugh MacDonald to put together a recreation that, "for all intents and purposes, represents the world premiere!"

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1563757517/media/2019/07/OdysseyOperaCollage.jpg){{% /md %}}

-<figcaption>The cast of Odyssey Opera's _Henry VIII_, clockwise from top left: baritone Michael Chioldi (photo: Peter Konerko), soprano Ellie Dehn (photo: Catherine Pisaroni), and Hilary Ginther. </figcaption>
+<figcaption>The cast of Odyssey Opera's Henry VIII, clockwise from top left: baritone Michael Chioldi (photo: Peter Konerko), soprano Ellie Dehn (photo: Catherine Pisaroni), and Hilary Ginther. </figcaption>

 </figure>